-- Step 1 In Cisco Unity Connection Administration, go to the Caller Input page for the applicable user, user template, call handler, or call handler template. - Step 2 In the Prepend Digits to Dialed Extensions section, check the Enable check box. - Step 3 In the Digits to Prepend field, enter the applicable digits. - Step 4 Select Save.
+- Step 1 In Cisco Unity Connection Administration, go to the Caller Input page for the applicable user, user template, call handler, or call handler template. - Step 2 In the Prepend Digits to Dialed Extensions section, check the Enable check box. - Step 3 In the Digits to Prepend field, enter the applicable digits. - Step 4 Click Save.

-To Configure Prepended Digits for Multiple User or Call Handler Accounts in Bulk Edit Mode
+To Configure Prepended Digits for Multiple User or Call Handler Accounts at Once